lazyplatypus/jekyll-netlify-boilerplate/README.md

 **A really simple Jekyll template for creating a fast, static website on Netlify with a continuous deployment workflow.**

-🔥 **This project is featured on Netlify's official [template showcase](http://templates.netlify.com/template/jekyll-with-netlify-cms-boilerplate/) and blog: [The top 10 Static Site Generators to watch in 2018](http://templates.netlify.com/template/jekyll-with-netlify-cms-boilerplate/)** 🔥
+🔥 **This project is featured on Netlify's official [template showcase](http://templates.netlify.com/template/jekyll-with-netlify-cms-boilerplate/) and Talks: [The top 10 Static Site Generators to watch in 2018](http://templates.netlify.com/template/jekyll-with-netlify-cms-boilerplate/)** 🔥

 * Minimal styling, ready to make your own
-* Example blog posts, pages and contact form
+* Example Talks posts, pages and contact form
 * Responsive CSS Grid layout with fallbacks for older browsers
 * Continuous Deployment workflow via Netlify and Github
 * Netlify CMS for managing content